 MISSION

-Baton Rouge AIDS Society (BRASS) serves as a testing and training provider to the state of Louisiana, with special emphasis on the Greater Baton Rouge area, offering avenues which foster ethical, personal, social-emotional and intellectual development.
+Baton Rouge AIDS Society (BRASS) serves as a testing and training provider to the state of Louisiana and the sunshine state of Florida, offering avenues which foster ethical, personal, social-emotional and intellectual development.
 We believe these qualities are essential to making appropriate choices that will ultimately decrease the spread of HIV/AIDS and other STDs, as well as increase civic responsibility.

 HISTORY

 Baton Rouge AIDS Society (BRASS) was founded on October 5, 1998.
 Like many agencies of its inception, its grass roots began inside one of the bedrooms of a two bedroom apartment.
-Since then, BRASS has continued to grow and serve the Baton Rouge and surrounding areas.
+Since then, BRASS has continued to grow and serve communities within Louisiana and Florida.
 Through the years, we have been able to reach thousands of individuals through our outreach efforts and educational sessions.
 In 1999 we were recognized by the IRS as 501(c)3 nonprofit status.
 In addition, on June 9, 1999 we formally established a Board of Directors.
 Our adopted slogan is “Together We Can Make A Difference!”

 .